History of Morocco: Reign of Mohammed VI (since 1999)

-With the death of King Hassan II of Morocco in 1999, the more liberal Crown Prince Sidi Mohammed took the throne, assuming the title Mohammed VI.
+With the death of Hassan II in 1999, the more liberal Crown Prince Sidi Mohammed took the throne, assuming the title Mohammed VI.
 He enacted successive reforms to modernize Morocco, and the human-rights record of the country improved markedly.
 One of the new king's first acts was to free approximately 8,000 political prisoners and reduce the sentences of another 30,000.
 He also established a commission to compensate families of missing political activists and others subjected to arbitrary detention.
+In 1999, the First Sahrawi Intifada took place.
 Internationally, Morocco has maintained strong ties to the West.
 It was one of the first Arab and Islamic states to denounce the 9/11 terrorist attacks on the United States.

 In September 2002, new legislative elections were held, and the Socialist Union of Popular Forces (USFP) won a plurality.
 International observers regarded the elections as free and fair, noting the absence of the irregularities that had plagued the 1997 elections.
 In May 2003, in honor of the birth of a son, the king ordered the release of 9,000 prisoners and the reduction of 38,000 sentences.
 Also in 2003, Berber-language instruction was introduced in primary schools, prior to introducing it at all educational levels.
 In March 2000, women's groups organized demonstrations in Rabat proposing reforms to the legal status of women in the country.
 200,000 to 300,000 women attended, calling for a ban on polygamy, and the introduction of civil divorce law.
 Although a counter-demonstration attracted 200,000 to 400,000 participants, the movement was influential on King Mohammed, and he enacted a new Mudawana, or family law, in early 2004, meeting some of the demands of women's rights activists.

 In July 2002, a crisis broke out with Spain over a small, uninhabited island lying just less than 200 meters from the Moroccan coast, named Toura or Leila by Moroccans and Perejil by Spain.
 After mediation by the United States, both Morocco and Spain agreed to return to the status quo, under which the island remains deserted.

 In May 2003, Islamist suicide bombers simultaneously struck a series of sites in Casablanca, killing 45 and injuring more than 100 others.
 The Moroccan government responded with a crackdown against Islamist extremists, ultimately arresting several thousand, prosecuting 1,200, and sentencing about 900.
 Additional arrests followed in June 2004.
 That same month, the United States designated Morocco a major non-North Atlantic Treaty Organization ally, stating that it was in recognition of its efforts to thwart international terrorism.
+In May 2005, the Second Sahrawi Intifada took place.
 On 1 January 2006, a comprehensive bilateral free trade agreement between the United States and Morocco took effect.
 The agreement had been signed in 2004 along with a similar agreement with the European Union, Morocco's main trade partner.